HotCakeX/Set-DynamicIPDoHServer/README.md

 You can create a self-hosted DoH server for free on Cloudflare or other providers, with custom domain name and dynamic IP addresses, which are hard or costly for ISPs, governments etc. to block

-please refer to the GitHub repository of serverless-dns for more info: https://github.com/serverless-dns/serverless-dns
+please refer to the [GitHub repository of serverless-dns](https://github.com/serverless-dns/serverless-dns) for more info